RehabAUmc/modys-video/README.md

  Notebook first step towards deeplearning

 ## Notebooks (visualisation)
+* **scoring-visualisation.ipynb:**
+* Notebook visualize the scoring of the different scorers e.g. scorer 1 vs scorer 2; scorer 1 vs scorer 3
+* **feature-visualisation.ipynb:**
+ Within this notebook single files (stick figure data) can be visualized
 * **experiment-2-results-visualisation.ipynb:**
  Notebook includes different options for visualisation for results of experiment 2 i.e. predicted versus true scores
-* **feature-visualisation.ipynb:**
- Within this notebook single files (stick figure data) can be visualized

 ## Results folder
 Results of experiments are stored as xls in the result folder